 3. Importance of Genetic Mapping in Crop Improvement

-The significance of genetic mapping in modern crop improvement cannot be overstated.
+genetic mapping plays an important role in modern crop.
 With global agriculture facing a convergence of challenges—climate variability, emerging pests and diseases, degraded soils, and growing population pressure—traditional methods of crop breeding alone are no longer sufficient.
 Genetic mapping has emerged as a transformative approach that allows plant breeders to work smarter, faster, and more precisely by revealing the genetic architecture of traits critical to crop performance.3,7

 3.1 Precision in Trait Selection